Skip to content

 If any of this sounds like a job you’d be good at—and if you love helping people solve technical issues—then being a tech support specialist might be for you!

-Tech Support Specialist Requirements:
+Tech Support Specialist Requirements/Skills Needed:

 • High school diploma or equivalent